Killing of Sammy Yatim: James Forcillo

-James Forcillo is an ethnic Italian born December 30, 1982, in Montreal, Quebec.
+James Forcillo was born December 30, 1982, in Montreal, Quebec.
 He was a constable with six years on the force at the time of the shooting.
 He graduated from a justice program at East Los Angeles College in Monterey Park, California, United States, and received a psychology degree from York University in Toronto.
 He worked as a security guard in Toronto, and then was employed as a court services officer for three years.
 Up until Yatim's death, he worked as a patrol officer for three years.

 Sammy Yatim

-Sammy Adib Yatim was an ethnic Assyrian born on November 5, 1994, in Aleppo, Syria.
+Sammy Adib Yatim was born on November 5, 1994, in Aleppo, Syria.
 He emigrated to Toronto from Aleppo, Syria, with his family in 2008.
 He had recently graduated from Brebeuf College School in North York, Toronto and had told a friend he intended to focus on his education.

 It is unclear what provoked Yatim's behaviour the night he was shot.
 His family said that he had no history of mental illness or violence.
 He had "moderate to moderately high levels of ecstasy in his system at the time" of his death, according to the autopsy report.